harness/developer-hub/docs/continuous-delivery/cd-advanced/AWS ECS/ecs-v2-summary.md

 ### Infrastructure definitions

-- Harness has made Infrastructure Definitions a lighter configuration you can reuse for other ECS Services.
+Harness has made infrastructure definitions a lighter configuration you can reuse for other ECS services.

-- The ECS Infrastructure Definition no longer has ECS service-specific properties like `Networking`, `ExecutionRoleARN`, and `AWSVPC`.
-These have been moved to the ECS Service Definition.
+The ECS infrastructure definition no longer has ECS service-specific properties like `Networking`, `ExecutionRoleARN`, and `AWSVPC`.
+These have been moved to the ECS service definition.

 ## ECS changes in detail

 Please review the following changes in Harness entities and ECS files.

-### Harness ECS Service
+### Harness ECS service

-- The Harness ECS Service now has more parameters in the Task Definition and Service Definition settings.
+The Harness ECS service now has more parameters in the Task Definition and service definition settings.

-- ECS Scaling Policies have moved to the ECS Service from the ECS Service Setup step and are now configurable as YAML or JSON files in the Service.
+ECS Scaling Policies have moved to the ECS service from the ECS service Setup step and are now configurable as YAML or JSON files in the service.

-- Scalable Targets have moved from the ECS Service Setup step and are now configurable as YAML or JSON param files in the Harness Service.
+Scalable Targets have moved from the ECS service Setup step and are now configurable as YAML or JSON param files in the Harness service.

-- The AWS VPC, Security Group, Subnets, and Execution Role ARN have moved out of the Harness Infrastructure Definition and are now part of the Harness Service Definition configuration.
+The AWS VPC, Security Group, Subnets, and Execution Role ARN have moved out of the Harness infrastructure definition and are now part of the Harness service definition configuration.

-- The Service Definition requires more configuration:
+The service definition requires more configuration:
   - `serviceName`
   - `loadbaBancer` properties
   - `networkConfiguration`
   - `desiredCount`

-- You can manipulate the deployment behavior via the new `deploymentConfiguration` properties `maximumPercent` and `minimumHealthyPercent`.
+You can manipulate the deployment behavior via the new `deploymentConfiguration` properties `maximumPercent` and `minimumHealthyPercent`.
 See [DeploymentConfiguration](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_DeploymentConfiguration.html) from AWS.

 ### ECS Task Definition support in NextGen